Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Log in Page

 - Log in is presented as the active tab within the navigation as expected.
+- Log in is presented as the currently viewed tab within the header as intended.
 - Sign up link directs the user to the registration page as expected.
 - The forgot password directs the user to the forgot password page as expected.
 - The page does not have a help section as intended.